dnc1994/MiniJavaCF/doc/report.md

 In the first pass, our task is to traverse the AST and build a scope tree, as well as storing all the information in it.

 We use `currentScope` to indicate which scope we are in.
-And initially we will create a fake scope object to represent the top-level scope.
+And initially we will create a fake scope object to represent the top-level scope:

     public static Scope virtualSuperScope = new Class("<Virtual Super Scope>", "<No Parent Class>", null);

-Then we override all the listener methods (both enter and exit) of `MiniJavaBaseListener.java`.
-We extract the information from AST, check if there's duplicated declaration, and create the corresponding objects along the way.
+Then we override the necessary `enter` and `exit` methods from `MiniJavaBaseListener`.
+We extract the information from AST, check if there is duplicated declaration, and create the corresponding objects along the way.

 Take `enterMethodDeclaration` for example: